Questions & Answers

 Q: My transmission fluid smells bad.
 Should I worry about it?

 A: Possibly.
 Transmissions need to be serviced regularly as a normal part of maintenance.
-The fluid can break down over time and cause it to smell bad.
-Stop by and we will check it for you.
+The fluid can break down over time and cause it to smell different, a strong burn odor may be an indication that the transmission may be overheating.
+Catching this as soon as possible may prevent a catastrophic transmission failure costing you thousands of dollars.

 Q: Are all transmission repairs expensive?